TOLL FREE: 1-866-611-2665

 While the severity of bladder and kidney conditions vary, many of them are very common.
 It’s estimated between 40-60% of women develop a urinary tract infection during their lifetime, and the likelihood of an infection increases as you age.
 Kidney disease, on the other hand, affects one in 10 Canadians according to the Kidney Foundation of Canada.

 Ultrasound helps health care practitioners make a diagnosis and inform care decisions.
 Once your doctor has identified the need for an ultrasound, your doctor’s office may book an appointment for you, or provide you with a number to call to book your appointment.
 You will also be given a requisition form and preparation instructions for your exam.

 For a kidney and bladder ultrasound, you will be asked to empty your bladder 90 minutes prior to your appointment, then drink one litre of water within the next 30 minutes.

 Once in the exam room you may be asked to change into a gown.
 You will then be positioned by one of our compassionate and experienced sonographers.
-A warm, unscented, hypo-allergenic ultrasound gel will be applied to your abdomen, and your sonographer will move the transducer around the area between your hipbones and below your belly button to take images of your kidneys and bladder.
+A warm, unscented, hypo-allergenic, water-based ultrasound gel will be applied to your abdomen.
+Your sonographer will move the transducer around the area between your hipbones and below your belly button to take images of your kidneys and bladder.
 You may be asked to hold your breath and change position to help better examine the area of concern.
 You may experience mild to moderate pressure while the sonographer takes the images.